 For PT and PTA healthcare professionals in Florida, fulfills the 2-unit requirement for training in human trafficking in Florida.

-For other healthcare professionals in Florida, please go to Florida: Human Trafficking.
+For healthcare professionals other than PTs and PTAs, please go to Florida: Human Trafficking.

 If you are unsure, please call us or check with your board before taking this course.

 For mail order or to view/download a printable copy of this course, please click here.

 Susan Walters Schmid, PhD

 Expiration date: December 31, 2024

 Target Audience: FL PT or PTA Professionals

 Human trafficking (human slavery) is seen across the world including in Florida.
 Healthcare professionals may be the only people victims have access to who can help them escape their captors and move from being a victim to being a survivor.
 This course helps meet the challenge that all health agencies have to train staff how to proceed when trafficking is suspected.
 It provides information about relevant Florida statutes, presents risk factors for becoming a victim, ways to identify victims and traffickers, and offers screening, assessment, and reporting information.

 Study the course material.
 Achieve a score of 80% or higher on the post test (the post test can be repeated if a learner scores less than 80%), complete the course evaluation, and pay where required.
 No partial credit will be awarded.